The Stu Davis Show

-The Stu Davis Show was a Canadian country music television series which aired on CBC Television in 1966.
+The Stu Davis Show is a Canadian country music television series which aired on CBC Television in 1966.

 Premise

 Stu Davis (Red River Jamboree, Swing Your Partner, Rope Around the Sun) hosted this Edmonton-produced series with his son, Duane Davis.
 Series regulars included the band The Pathfinders.

 Scheduling

 Produced locally in Edmonton, Alberta for four seasons, this 15-minute series was picked up nationally on the CBC network Saturdays at 6:30 p.m.
 (Eastern) from 2 April to 25 June 1966.